PayTrace Gateway Review

 The PayTrace payment gateway comes with several standard and optional features, including the following:

-- Payment gateway.
-The PayTrace payment gateway is the company’s primary product.
+- Payment Gateway: As noted above, the PayTrace payment gateway is the company’s primary product.
 You’ll need to obtain a merchant account from a third-party provider to use it.

-- Virtual terminal.
-PayTrace’s gateway includes a virtual terminal, which allows you to access your account from your computer.
-When combined with a USB-connected card reader, you can also process card-present transactions right on your computer.
-The PayTrace virtual terminal is compatible with the following card readers: the MagTek Mini USB, MagTek Sure Swipe USB, MagTek Mini Wedge, MagTek Dynamag USB Keyboard Emulation, and ID Tech MiniMag 2 USB.
-Note that PayTrace doesn’t sell any of these readers directly.
-The can be obtained for a reasonable price online.
+- Virtual Terminal: PayTrace’s gateway includes a virtual terminal, which allows you to access your account from your computer.
+When combined with the ID TECH Augusta USB-connected card reader (sold separately, about $140 each), you can also process card-present transactions right on your computer.
+Note that PayTrace doesn’t sell card readers directly.

-- Mobile payments.
-If you want to turn your smartphone into a portable credit card reader, PayTrace has you covered.
+- Mobile Payments: If you want to turn your smartphone into a portable credit card reader, PayTrace has you covered.
 Their PayTrace GO app is available for both iOS and Android.
 In addition to the app, you’ll also need either a MagTek uDynamo or iDynamo card reader.
-The uDynamo connects through a headphone jack, while the iDynamo connects through the Apple Lightning port, making it an excellent choice for iPhone 7 users.
-Both card readers are magstripe-only.
-Hopefully, PayTrace will soon be compatible with the MagTek eDynamo card reader, which can accept EMV chip cards and magstripe.
-The eDynamo can also connect via Bluetooth or USB, making it a great choice for use with the virtual terminal as well as mobile devices.
-According to the PayTrace website, an EMV solution is in development and should be released during the fourth quarter of 2016.
-Given that it’s already late December, it looks like the release will be delayed into 2017.
+The uDynamo connects through a headphone jack, while the iDynamo connects through the Apple Lightning port, making it an excellent choice for iPhone 7 and above users.
+We’re a little surprised that the company is still advertising these card readers in 2020, as they’re both magstripe-only.
+PayTrace previously had plans to make its mPOS system compatible with the MagTek eDynamo card reader, which can accept EMV chip cards and magstripe.
+As of this writing, however, there’s no mention of the eDynamo being compatible with the PayTrace GO app.
+Honestly, we can’t recommend a magstripe-only mobile processing solution due to the potential liability for fraudulent transactions that you would risk by swiping the magstripe on an EMV card.

-- Pre-integrated shopping carts.
-PayTrace’s gateway is already pre-integrated with a number of online shopping carts, including Magento, 3dcart, and many others.
+- Pre-Integrated Shopping Carts: PayTrace’s gateway is already pre-integrated with many online shopping carts, including Magento, 3dcart, and others.

-- Stored customer profiles.
-PayTrace includes the ability to store customer information such as billing addresses and payment methods in a secure database.
+- Stored Customer Profiles: PayTrace includes the ability to store customer information (such as billing addresses and payment methods) in a secure database.
 With this feature, repeat customers don’t have to re-enter their information when placing an order.
-Stored customer profiles are only available under the company’s Pro pricing plan.
+Stored customer profiles are only available under the company’s Pro and Pro With EMV pricing plans.

-- Recurring billing.
-If you’re billing customers under a subscription plan, you’ll need this optional feature.
+- Recurring Payments: If you’re billing customers under a subscription plan, you’ll need this optional feature.
 Payments can be set up to repeat on an annual, quarterly, monthly, bi-weekly, weekly, or daily basis.
-Recurring billing is only available under PayTrace’s Pro Plan.
+Recurring billing is only available under PayTrace’s Pro and Pro With EMV Plans.

-- Security features.
-PayTrace includes several security and fraud protection features in their Basic, Pro, and Cash Advance pricing plans.
+- Security Features: PayTrace includes several features for security and fraud protection in its Basic, Pro, Pro With EMV, and Cash Advance pricing plans.
 All data is encrypted and stored in secure data facilities, not on your computer or network.
-PayTrace utilizes SSL encryption and meets Level I PCI standards.
+PayTrace utilizes SSL encryption and meets Level I PCI standards, the most stringent standard for data security.

-- Developer features.
-If you’re on PayTrace’s Pro plan, you’ll have access to a wide variety of APIs and developer tools, including integrations with 45 different independent software vendors.
+- Developer Features: If you’re on PayTrace’s Pro plan, you’ll have the option to add access to a wide variety of APIs and developer tools, including integrations with 45 different independent software vendors.
 These integrations include shopping carts, invoicing, inventory management, and much more.
+API access is listed as “Coming Soon” to the Pro With EMV Plan.

-- eCheck (ACH) processing.
-PayTrace also offers eCheck processing for merchants who need it.
-This is an optional feature available under the Pro pricing plan only.
+- eCheck/ACH Processing: PayTrace also offers eCheck processing for merchants who need it.
+This optional feature is available under the Pro and Pro With EMV pricing plans only.

-As noted above, PayTrace does not offer merchant accounts with their service.
-Rather, you’ll have to sign up with a partner merchant account provider and include the PayTrace gateway with your account.
+As noted above, PayTrace does not offer merchant accounts with its service.
+Instead, you’ll have to sign up with a partner merchant account provider and include the PayTrace gateway with your account.

-On PayTrace’s website, you’ll find three different package plans to choose from.
-The Basic plan is intended for small eCommerce businesses.
-The Pro plan can accommodate larger online businesses, but is also tailored to the needs of B2B merchants.
-Finally, the Cash Advance plan is a specialized plan that’s only available to qualified financial institutions.
+PayTrace offers a choice of four standardized plans for merchants and financial institutions.
+The Basic Plan is intended for small eCommerce businesses.
+The Pro Plan can accommodate larger online businesses but is also tailored to the needs of B2B merchants.
+The Pro With EMV Plan is similar to the Pro plan, but it also includes the company’s new EMV 2.0 service discussed above.
+Finally, the Cash Advance Plan is a specialized plan that’s only available to qualified financial institutions.
 PayTrace doesn’t disclose any pricing information on its website, so you can expect that costs will vary depending on which merchant account provider you sign up with to get the PayTrace gateway.
-Nonetheless, we’ve found some pricing disclosures that should give you a good idea of what fees and rates you’ll pay:
+Nonetheless, we’ve found some pricing disclosures that should give you a good idea of what fees and rates you’ll pay.
+Be aware that these prices are a few years old at this point and might be different today.

 - $0.30 per-transaction processing fee (note that this is in addition to whatever your merchant account provider charges you for processing a transaction)